-A portable, gluten free version of your favorite sandwich, this PB&J Oatmeal Smoothie is packed with protein and whole grains to give you lasting energy.
+A portable, gluten free version of your favorite sandwich, this Peanut Butter and Jelly Protein Smoothie is packed with protein and whole grains to give you lasting energy.

 Strawberry season has kicked off here in West Michigan and I can hardly contain my excitement.
 It only lasts about three weeks but you better believe we don’t take a single second for granted.